Egyptian Rat Screw Rules

 How to Play Egyptian Rat Screw

-Egyptian Rat Screw is typically played with 2–6 players and a standard 52-card deck.
+Egyptian Rat Screw is typically played with 2–6 players using a standard 52-card deck.
+It’s a fast-paced and chaotic card game that combines luck, memory, and quick reflexes.

 Setup

-- Deal all cards evenly to the players.
+- Deal all cards evenly to the players (some may have one more card if it doesn’t divide perfectly).

-- Each player keeps their cards face down in a stack.
+- Each player keeps their cards face down in a stack in front of them.

-- Players may not look at their cards.
+- Players may not look at their cards at any point during the game.

 Gameplay

-Players take turns placing the top card of their stack face-up into the center pile.
+Players take turns placing the top card of their stack face-up into the center pile, one card at a time.

 Two main mechanics control the game: face card challenges and slapping combinations.